About “SING BOOKS WITH EMILY” (& Emily, too)

 SING BOOKS WITH EMILY, THE BLOG IS:

-- a Singable Picture Books catalogue
+- a Singable Picture Books catalog

 - a cabinet of curiosities for Singable Picture Books